s-sohani/knowledge/Data Intensive/3- Storage and Retrieval.md

 - Moreover, LSM-trees are typically able to sustain higher write throughput than B- trees, partly because they sometimes have lower write amplification.
 - LSM-trees can be compressed better, and thus often produce smaller files on disk than B-trees.
 B-tree storage engines leave some disk space unused due to fragmenta‐ tion: when a page is split or when a row cannot fit into an existing page, some space in a page remains unused.
 #### Downsides of LSM-trees
+Log-structured storage, like LSM-trees, can experience performance interference during compaction, affecting read and write operations.
+While typically minor, high percentile response times can be significantly impacted, making B-trees more predictable.
+High write throughput can overwhelm compaction processes, causing unmerged segments to accumulate and slow down reads, necessitating careful monitoring.

+B-trees, with each key existing in one place, are advantageous for strong transactional semantics, often used in relational databases for efficient range key locking.
+Despite the rise of log-structured indexes in new datastores, B-trees remain integral to many databases due to their reliable performance across various workloads.